-- Speak to your GP about accessing Medicare-subsidised mental health services.
-Telehealth has been made available, so you can have an appointment from home via telephone or video.
+- Speaking to their to GP about accessing Medicare-subsidised mental health services.
+Telehealth has been made available, so people appointments from home via telephone or video are available.

 - Reach out to the Coronavirus Mental Wellbeing Support Service on 1800 512 348 or visit the Beyond Blue - Coronavirus website.
 This service is specifically designed to help people get through COVID-19.
 It’s available in languages other than English.

 - Visit the Head to Health website if the jobseeker/participant, or someone they care about, might need some help coping with anxiety and worry.
 It provides access to free and low cost phone and online mental health services and supports.